 Llama and Alpaca

 This committee is responsible for conducting the llama and alpaca shows at the Houston Livestock Show.
-Committee members solicit premium money donations.
+Committee members also solicit premium money donations.

 This committee is responsible for the quarterly publication of "Bowlegged H" MAGAZINE, which is distributed to all Show members, and is available via the Show's website.
 Members conduct interviews, write and edit articles, take and select photographs, and assist in the design and layout of each issue.

 This committee promotes the Show through the sale of Corral Club memberships and drink tickets, Show life memberships, and new annual memberships to interested individuals.
 Committee members also staff the membership information booth and assist in the membership office.

-Committee members coordinate the exciting Mutton Bustin' events in Reliant Stadium and the outdoor Kids Country area.
+Committee members coordinate the exciting Mutton Bustin' events in NRG Stadium and the outdoor Kids Country area.

 This committee is responsible for organizing and positioning participants for the annual Downtown Rodeo Parade.
 They work closely with city officials, establish the parade route and provide parade marshals along the route.